MillenniumDB/WDBench/README.md

   - `cp database/virtuoso.ini.sample wikidata.ini`

-- Edit `wikidata.ini` with a text editor, when you edit a path, we recomend using the absolute path:
+- Edit `wikidata.ini` with a text editor, when you edit a path, we recommend using the absolute path:

   - replace every `../database/` with the path of the database folder you want to create.